Heavy water: Toxicity in humans

-Because it would take a very large amount of heavy water to replace 25% to 50% of a human being's body water (water being in turn 50–75% of body weight) with heavy water, accidental or intentional poisoning with heavy water is unlikely to the point of practical disregard.
+Since it would take an elevated amount of heavy water to replace 25% to 50% of a human being's body water (water being in turn 50–75% of body weight) with heavy water, accidental or intentional poisoning with heavy water is unlikely to the point of practical disregard.
 Poisoning would require that the victim ingest large amounts of heavy water without significant normal water intake for many days to produce any noticeable toxic effects.

 Oral doses of heavy water in the range of several grams, as well as heavy oxygen ^{18}O, are routinely used in human metabolic experiments.
-(See doubly labeled water testing.)
+One experiment involving humans given 140–250g heavy water, corresponding to 0.5% of total body water, showed only temporary symptoms such as vertigo, while another experiment where humans were given boluses of heavy water amounting to 0.4 to 0.8% within body water showed no side effects.
+(See also doubly labeled water testing.)
 Since one in about every 6,400 hydrogen atoms is deuterium, a 50 kg human containing 32 kg of body water would normally contain enough deuterium (about 1.1 g) to make 5.5 g of pure heavy water, so roughly this dose is required to double the amount of deuterium in the body.

 A loss of blood pressure may partially explain the reported incidence of dizziness upon ingestion of heavy water.
 However, it is more likely that this symptom can be attributed to altered vestibular function.
 Heavy water, like ethanol, causes a temporary difference in the density of endolymph within the cupula, which confuses the vestibulo-ocular reflex and causes motion sickness symptoms.